 Pros

-- Engraved patterns won’t fade away.
+- Engraved designs won’t fade or peel.

 Cons